mike4999/dinnerplate/README.md

 $ python hotpot.py --control='http://example.com' >> ok.html
 ```

+## Bugs:
+Its not perfect, seems to have a bug, the user must be in the directory where the python scipts are, as well as the
+control html document before it works properly.

 ### More to come,
 i hope to add more functionality, docs and clean up the code
 Cheers